The traditional Italian breakfast is small, sweet, and based on pastries and milky coffee.

 It was bad!
 Every morning, in the large breakfast room, under the lavish Murano glass chandeliers we were served one small dry bread roll and one pre-packaged croissant.
 It was beige, carby, and tasteless.
 I only had it once.
 Then I thought that life is too short to have bad food in Italy and headed to a different patisserie each morning bypassing the breakfast room on the way out.

-Pre-packaged pastries are the other pitfall to avoid in terms of breakfast in Italy.
-I am talking about factory-produced cornetti/brioche.
-They are sold individually wrapped in plastic, five or six to a box which is then wrapped in plastic, too.
+Pre-packaged pastries are the other pitfall to avoid in terms of breakfasts in Italy.
+I am talking about factory-produced cornetti/brioche or other Italian pastries.
+They are sold individually wrapped in plastic, five or six to a pack.

-You will find them sold in all Italian supermarkets and they can cost anything from a euro and a half to two-three euros depending on the brand and filling.
+You will find them sold in all Italian supermarkets.
+They cost anything from a euro and a half to two-three euros depending on the brand and filling.

-9. You Can Have the Best Breakfast in Italy
+9. You Can Have the Best Breakfasts in Italy

-And yet, you can have the best breakfast in Italy.
+And yet, you can have the best breakfasts in Italy.

 As long as you understand how the typical Italian breakfast works and as long as you are open to new culinary experiences, you can eat beautifully at breakfast in Italy.